crypto-ali/oxen-snode-monitor/README.md

 **To Do:**
- - General code improvements
+ - [x] General code improvements
+ - [ ] General overall improvment completed.
+Refine code further with later updates.
- - Improve error handling
+ - [x] Improve error handling
- - Add ability to cycle through a list of public nodes to find one that is online in case the previous one goes down or is temporarily unavailable.
+ - [x] Add ability to cycle through a list of public nodes to find one that is online in case the previous one goes down or is temporarily unavailable.
+ - [ ] Find more reliable remote Loki nodes to add to default list in sample.env file.
- - Add ability to monitor more than one Loki Service Node.
+ - [ ] Add ability to monitor more than one Loki Service Node.
- - Ability to run as a system service.
+ - [ ] Ability to run as a system service.